musamaj/musamaj/README.md

 I’m a passionate iOS Engineer with 8+ years of experience building high-impact mobile applications across startups and large-scale platforms.
 I specialize in **Swift**, **SwiftUI**, and **mobile architecture**, with a strong focus on performance, scalability, and clean design.

 Currently, I’m exploring the intersection of **AI**, **SwiftUI**, and **interactive user experiences**, while working on projects like:
-- 📱 [GitHub Repositories Viewer](https://github.com/usama-jamil/GithubRepoViewer-SwiftUI) – a SwiftUI project to explore public repos using GitHub APIs
+- 📱 [GitHub Repositories](https://github.com/musamaj/SwiftUIPractice) – a SwiftUI project to explore public repos using GitHub APIs
-- 🌦️ Weather App (WIP) – a modular SwiftUI app fetching real-time weather using public APIs
+- 🌦️ Weather App (WIP) – a modular SwiftUI app fetching real-time weather using public APIs - https://github.com/musamaj/WeatherApp---SwiftUI

 ---